 The case expression is evaluated, and its value is compared against the value of each case-item expression, which are evaluated and compared in the order in which they are given.
 The production associated with the first case-item expression that matches the case expression is generated.
 If no matching case-item expression is found then the production associated with the optional default item is generated, or nothing if there no default item.
+Multiple default statements in one case production statement shall be illegal.
 Case-item expressions separated by commas allow multiple expressions to share the production.
 For example: